mohamedsaif/ai-hub-gateway-landing-zone/README.md

 Minor modifications to chat app code are required to connect to the AI Hub Gateway Landing Zone.

-1. **Update the endpoint**: Update the endpoint of the AI services to the AI Hub Gateway endpoint.
+1. **Update the endpoint**: Update the endpoint of the AI services to the AI Hub Gateway endpoint (both OpenAI and AI Search).
 2. **Update the key**: Update the key of the AI services to the AI Hub Gateway key.
     - This will require code changes to shift from using managed identity to gateway key.
-    - This also will require updating the deployed Azure Key Vault secrets to include the gateway key.
+    - This also will require updating the deployed Azure Key Vault secrets to include the gateway keys.
     - This includes changes to both Azure OpenAI and Azure AI Search endpoints and keys.